D04: The Role of a Lietime

 DERMATOLOGIST: Yeah, wow, okay.

-DERF: It's flowing windy in here, and my eyes are up here.
-You're really glancing at my moley hog.
+DERF: It's flowing, windy in here!
+And my eyes are up here.
+You're really glancing at my… moley hog.
 Where was I?
 Oh, Twinkle.

-[the easy-listening music of the dermatologist's office fades into the ambient background noises of an old transport ship just as an incoming transmission connects]
+[recording fades into the ambient background noises of an old transport ship just as an incoming transmission connects]

-TWINKLE: Shae, GOOD_E, Derf.
+TWINKLE: [over comms] Shae, GOOD_E, Derf.

 DERF: Twinkle.